 Kouzes and Posner have shown through 35 years of research and evidence for The Leadership Challenge how leaders can practice leadership behavior to be more successful, improve employee engagement, and increase their organization’s financial performance.
 Learning how to Model the Way is just one part of the equation for leaders hoping to improve their leadership skills, but it is a crucial first step.

-Two critical aspects of how leaders should Model the Way:
+Two critical aspects of how leaders should Model the Way even when remote:

 - Set the example: Show your values in how you talk and act to establish credibility and authenticity as a leader